amy324/Ticket-Raising-Platform-Backend/documentation/authentication.md

 }
 ```

-**Token refresh** — when an access token expires, the refresh token can be used to get a new one without re-authenticating.
+**Token refresh:** when an access token expires, the refresh token can be used to get a new one without re-authenticating.

 ```go
 // refreshAccessToken generates a new access token using a refresh token.